Dear CCANers,

 Yet, for the past 6 months, Dominion has been changing that.
 After hiring non-local construction workers, creating traffic jams and clearing forests, they are continuing to build their massive Cove Point export facility to process and ship billions of gallons of fracked gas from the Marcellus Shale overseas.

 As CCAN gears up its legal battle to challenge the Federal Energy Regulatory Commission’s approval of Cove Point, a relentless and growing group of community members from across Southern Maryland continue to organize: holding meetings, presenting at weekly Board of Calvert County Commissioners’ meetings, knocking on neighbors’ doors, and pushing against a behemoth company to protect their neighborhoods.
-And it’s all leading up to an exciting rally, march, and comm11067452_1583367431927907_5019736124691377819_nunity picnic on May 30th — The March for Calvert County to be Dominion-Free!
+And it’s all leading up to an exciting rally, march, and community picnic on May 30th — The March for Calvert County to be Dominion-Free!

 The day will begin with an inspiring rally at the Solomons boardwalk at 9AM.
 Following that, you can “join the flock” for a six-mile walk through Lusby ending at Cove Point Park, where we will celebrate everything we love about Calvert County.
 Join friends and community members for a family picnic and fellowship at 1PM.